rmacuna/Crown/README.md

 ```

- Sizing the card its very simple, just add the class small, medium or use adaptive to fit the container.
+ Sizing the card it's very simple, just add the class small, medium or use adaptive to fit the container.
 You can remove the raise effect adding the class noraise

 ```HTML
      <div class="cr card adaptive noraise">